Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

  * You help improving the project's branding
  * You provide useful resources for newcomers
  * You feel confident for you know the topic or you have a real experience with it

+Also to keep you active and aligned with your world is important to not stop from learning every year something new, and maybe learn how to document can be your next goal to move on your knowledge!
+Don't forget that if you stop to learning you can become easily obsolete but the goal of this book is to not be so pessimist.

 Those are the good reasons to start documenting the right way, let's see them in detail!